arnimedia/arnimedia.github.io/docs/runanode/linux_desktop.md

 ```

 You should receive a return status of true and see your previous reward balance (if any) including missed rewards (if any).
-Your Incentive Program account is now connected to your node!🥳
+Your Incentive Program account is now connected to your node!

 :::tip Current rewards
 This is the total of old and new rewards.
 It includes any reward collections you previously missed that were paid to you at the Hard Fork.